hermantolentino/chirp-on-docker/README.md

 3. After update, type `lsusb` again.
 You should now see the list with the new device listed.

 Launching `chirp-on-docker`:
+1. Clone (`git clone`) this repository.
-1. To build the docker image `chirp`: Run the bash script `build_chirp.sh` in the Terminal app.
+2. To build the docker image `chirp`: Run the bash script `build_chirp.sh` in the Terminal app.
-2. To launch `chirp-on-docker`: Run the bash script `start_chirp.sh` in the Terminal app.
+3. To launch `chirp-on-docker`: Run the bash script `start_chirp.sh` in the Terminal app.
 Before launching, make sure your radio with the programming cable is plugged in to the machine's USB port.
 (Figure 2)

 Figure 2. `chirp-on-docker` after launch